kimcharli/ollama-web/README.md

    - Click the refresh button to update the model list
    - Models are automatically discovered from your Ollama installation

-2. **Upload a File** (if needed):
+2. **Upload a File** (Optional):
-   - For vision models:
-     - Required file upload
-     - Supported formats: JPG, PNG, GIF, BMP, WebP
-   - For text models:
+   - Any model can process images
+   - Upload an image to analyze its contents
-     - Optional file upload
+   - File upload is always optional
-     - Supported formats: TXT, MD, PDF, DOC, DOCX, CSV, JSON

 3. **Enter or Select a Prompt**:
-   - Dynamic prompt suggestions based on model type
+   - Use suggested prompts from the dropdown
-   - Custom prompt input available
+   - Previous prompts from history are available
-   - Clear prompt guidance based on model capabilities
+   - Enter custom prompts as needed

 4. **Analyze**:
    - Click "Analyze" to process
    - View progress with loading indicator
-   - See timing information in results
+   - See complete response with timing information

 5. **View History**:
    - Scroll through previous analyses